 3) Sautéing the Shrimp & Salsa Making Procedures

-- Sauté over a medium high heat just until they begin to turn a golden brown color.
+- Sauté over medium-high heat just until they begin to turn a golden brown color.
 This should take approximately 2 minutes.

 - Add the shrimp and quickly toss through.